Latedi/DuckyAPI/README.md

 ![Packets changing the colors](/HowTo/wireshark2.jpg?raw=true "Packets changing the colors")

 Now by look at the bytes and with some trial and error, it's easy to see that the RGB values for a key are sent in these packets.
-For example setting Enter key to the RGB values 64, 100, 255 shows the hexadecimal forms of these values in the sixth packet: 40, 64, FF
+For example setting the Enter key to the RGB values 64, 100, 255 shows the hexadecimal forms of these values in the sixth packet: 40, 64, FF